mhooten/mhooten.github.io/_pages/about.md

 * New paper accepted in Journal of Animal Ecology:

 Leach, C.B., B.P.
 Weitzman, J. Bodkin, D. Esler, G.G.
 Esslinger, K.A.
 Kloecker, D. Monson, J.N.
 Womble, and M.B.
 Hooten.
 (In Press).
 Revealing the extent of sea otter impacts on bivalve prey through multi-trophic monitoring and mechanistic models.
 Journal of Animal Ecology.

-* New paper accepted in Biometrics:

-Lu, X., M.B.
-Hooten, A.M.
-Raiho, D.K.
-Swanson, C.A.
-Roland, and S.E.
-Stehn.
-(In Press).
-Latent trajectory models for spatio-temporal dynamics in Alaskan ecosystems.
-Biometrics.